 Table 4 reports the estimates for the full IV system.
-The reduced-form estimate is -0.728, which is very close to the baseline reported in Table 3 as expected.
+As shown in Column (1), the reducedform estimate is -0.728, which is very close to the baseline reported in Table 3 as expected.
 It implies that property prices dropped by around 0.7%, pre-referendum to post-referendum, for each additional 1 percentage point of local offshore ownership.
 The small discrepancy relative to the baseline reflects that we now estimate a cross-sectional model in differences rather than a multi-year panel model in levels.

-The first stage has the expected negative sign and is highly statistically significant (F-stat: 37.36).
+As shown in Column (2), the first stage has the expected negative sign and is highly statistically significant (F-stat: 37.36).
 The point estimate implies that offshore corporations' property demand (i.e. their purchases net of their sales) dropped by 0.54% of total demand in the market (i.e. the ex ante value of property purchases) for each additional 1 percentage point of local offshore ownership.

 The second stage delivers the structural parameter of interest: the elasticity of property prices with respect to offshore demand.
-The point estimate suggests that a drop in property demand from offshore corporations equivalent to 1% of total demand reduces prices by around 1.3%.
+As shown in Column (3), the point estimate is around 1.3, suggesting that a drop in property demand from offshore corporations equivalent to 1% of total demand reduces prices by around 1.3%.
+It is reasonably robust to alternative specifications: it hovers between 1 and 1.6 when we include additional area controls and winsorize more aggressively (Columns 4-7).

-The large elasticity estimate suggests that property prices are highly sensitive to offshore demand, which largely constitutes new flows into the property market by foreign investors.
+The sizable elasticity estimate suggests that property prices are highly sensitive to offshore demand, which largely constitutes new flows into the property market by foreign investors.
 This contrasts with domestic demand where property buyers are often also property sellers, which dampens the effect on prices.
 Viewed in this light, the large elasticity estimate resonates with recent research showing that new flows into the stock market have large effects on stock prices (Gabaix and Koijen, 2021).